nabilEM/DECWA/README.md

  CIKM 2020
  ```

+ ## Implementation
+ By now, the algorithm is functional, however, it is still a prototype in python.
+Therefore, a C implementation is studied in order to offer great efficiency.

  ## Results of DECWA
  Unlike most density-based clustering algorithm, DECWA does not focus on high-density points, it aims to find areas of homogeneous density, therefore, it is able to find low-density clusters.